zinen/nibe-fetcher/README.md

 This is a fork of [nibe-fetcher](https://github.com/z0mt3c/nibe-fetcher) by [z0mt3c](https://github.com/z0mt3c).

-This fork aims for zero dependencies(node native modules) and promise based to work with NIBE uplink API v1.
+This fork aims for zero dependencies(node native modules) and promise based to work with NIBE uplink API v1 and the as of 2024 newer API of myUplink (APIv2).

+**Note that APIv2 is not fully developed as I don't have a test system available yet**

 Zero dependencies so I don't have to update this module every so often and promise based as I like JS async/await way of coding.

 Install
 ```
-npm install nibe-fetcher-promise
+npm install github:zinen/node-nibe-fetcher-promise#myuplink2024
 ```
 ## Functions
 More info about what the calls new to contain can be found here. https://api.myuplink.com/swagger/index.html